SakibAlEmran/Rstaurant-Reviews/README.md

 ```
 git clone https://github.com/SakibAlEmran/Rstaurant-Reviews.git
 ```
-2. Go to backend directory and install node dev dependecies
+2. Go to backend directory and install node dev dependencies
 3. create a .env file in backend directory and provide the RESTREVIEWS_DB_URI, RESTREVIEWS_DB_NS and PORT variable value.
 4. go to frontend directory and install node dev dependencis
 5. Start the backend server.